soxueren/atsd/api/sql/README.md

 In absence of columns in `JOIN` clause, the records are joined by entity, record time, and all tags (if specified) by default.

-For the JOIN to work for detailed data, records must have exactly the same time.
+For `JOIN` to operate on detailed date, records should have exactly the same time.

 This is typically the case when multiple metrics are inserted with one command or when time is controlled externally, as in the example above, where metrics 'cpu_system', 'cpu_user', 'cpu_iowait' are all timestamped externally by the same collector script with the same time during each `mpstat` command invocation.